Part II Entry 38 of 84

 The Capacity To Disagree

 Good teamwork also requires being able to disagree.
-Not just tolerating dissent but actively creating conditions in which people can say what they actually think rather than what they believe the room wants to hear.
+It requires more than tolerating dissent.
+A serious team creates conditions in which people can say what they actually think rather than what they believe the room wants to hear.
 Teams that lack this converge too fast, dismiss good objections, and produce decisions that sound like consensus but represent the opinion of whoever holds the most status.
 The capacity to disagree directly, specifically, and without personalizing is one of the most valuable skills a team member can have.

 What you owe a team you are part of is not perfection.
 It is honesty about what you can do and what you cannot, consistency between what you commit to and what you deliver, and a genuine orientation toward the shared aim rather than personal positioning.
 These are not heroic requirements.
 They are the floor.